Sometimes we want to compare two objects by their properties.

 It is the most expensive laptop on the market.

-We use the word "than" to compare two objects.
+We often use the word than to compare two objects.

-(Not) as...as means that the objects are (not) equal when we compare them by a certain property.
+(Not) as + adjective + as means that the objects are (not) equal when we compare them by a certain property.

-My solution is not as good as yours.
-Your solution is better.
+My score is not as good as yours.